chazdiezal/datasciencecoursera/README.md

 # dscience
-All data science class work from the Johns Hopkins Coursera class.
+All data science class work from the awesome Johns Hopkins Coursera class.